Yifan Hu

 Ghada El Kawas

 Ghada (she/her) is a doctoral student in Human Development and Family Studies.
-She completed her Bachelor’s degree in Psychology with a minor in Creative Writing at The American University of Beirut in Lebanon.
-Ghada’s current research interests include how media consumption impacts romantic relationship beliefs, expectations, and behaviors, parasocial romantic relationships, and alternative relationship initiation processes.
-She is particularly passionate about expanding romantic relationship research in the Middle East.
+She completed her MS in HDFS at the University of Illinois Urbana-Champaign and her BA in Psychology with a minor in Creative Writing at The American University of Beirut in Lebanon.
+Ghada’s current research interests include how media and technology impact romantic relationships, human-AI relationships, and parasocial romantic relationships.
 In her free time, Ghada enjoys reading, cozy gaming, and looking at pictures of her cats.

 Recent citations: